 Incorporate the text changes shown below:

-At 3036.17, “N.2 Recommended practices for contention-based admission control “
+At 3036.17, “N.2 s Recommendation for implementation of contention-based admission control “

 N.2.1 Use of ACM (admission control mandatory) subfield

-It is recommended that admission control not be required for the access categories AC_BE and AC_BK.
+, Admission controlshould not be used for the access categories AC_BE and AC_BK.
 The ACM subfield for these categories should be set to 0.
 The AC parameters chosen by the AP should account for unadmitted traffic in these ACs.

-When dot11SSPNInterfaceActivated is true, it is recommended that any STA authenticated through an
+When dot11SSPNInterfaceActivated is true, any STA authenticated through an

-SSPN interface use admission control to access categories AC_VO and AC_VI to produce network
+SSPN interface should use admission control to access categories AC_VO and AC_VI to produce network

 utilization consistent with the policy imposed by the SSPN for admission.
 AC parameters chosen by the AP